Petrophysical interpretations have included the following :

 PanCanadian Petroleum Limited – Cavalier Area – Viking Formation (45 wells)

 A study involving initial production gas rates verses log characteristics on cased wells, in an attempt to estimate gas rates formation prior to casing new wells over the very shaly Viking (the Viking typically in this area does not show gas on DST).
-Since the zone characteristically consists of 30 to 60% clay, most logs are of little value in the interpretation.
-The methodology focused on neutron-density porosity differences verses gamma ray API units; the determination of a shaly water line; and gas-effected porosity departures verses initial gas production rates.
-The technique provided a means of identifying gas effect, and correlating this effect to a expected historic initial gas rate.
+Since the zone characteristically consists of 30-60% clay, most logs are of little value in the interpretation.
+The methodology focused on neutron-density porosity differences verses gamma ray API units, the determination of a shaly water line, and gas-effected porosity departures verses initial gas production rates.
+The technique provided a means of identifying gas effect, and correlating this effect to an expected historic initial gas rate.

 PanCanadian Petroleum Limited – Countess “YY” Pool (35 wells)

-The projects main responsibles were to provide petrophysical support to the geologic and engineering staff required for the mapping and estimation of OOIP.
+The projects main deliverables were to provide petrophysical support to the geologic and engineering staff required for the mapping and estimation of OOIP.
 This OOIP would dictate the remaining OIP.

 Significant factors which impact the efficiency of the waterflood were identified.
 Kvert/Kmax plots were completed and indicated two of the facies possessed vertical permeability barriers.
 Also, bitumen was present in most wells and adversely affected the flood efficiency in the northern portion of the pool, an incorporation of these permeability barriers when reservoir simulation is to be performed was recommended.
 In addition, a recognition of the short-comings of the core cleaning process was also identified (i.e. bitumen was removed resulting in erroneously high K values).
 This initiated routine core measurement methodology changes at PanCanadian Petroleum Limited.